dbarsam/python-vsgen/docs/source/user/objects.rst

 Example
 -------
-The vsgen test suite contains an working example of using the objects:
+The vsgen test suite contains an working example of using the objects in a demo package:

 .. literalinclude:: ..\..\..\tests\data\vsgendemo\__main__.py